 Pay attention to the driving conditions if you want to stay safe in a big crowd

-There are certain events that draw a large number of extra people to a city and the roadways become flooded with cars.
-You might be driving through your hometown or you may be driving a rental in a foreign town, regardless where you are, driving conditions become more dangerous than usual.
+There are certain events that draw a large number of extra people to a city.
+This causes the roadways the become flooded with cars.
+You might be driving through your hometown or you may be driving a rental in a foreign town.
+Regardless where you are, driving conditions become more dangerous than usual.
 Drivers get stressed by the congestion, people talk on their cellphones, vacationers try to figure out where they are going and all of this creates the perfect recipe for disaster.
 And when you add in the thousands of residents that can be just as distracted, accidents are bound to happen.

 Recommended article: Prepping your car for an emergency escape